...

 Maybe you’re unhappy at your job — but that’s all you know.
 You’re so overwhelmed and exhausted that you don’t have the time or energy to find a way out.
 This is common when you’ve been in your industry for a long time.
 You’re pretty good at your job and you’ve gotten used to disliking it, so you can tolerate hating it for a few more months… or years… or, if you’re not careful, a few more decades.

-If this sounds like you, I hate to say it, but you WILL stay stuck if you don’t take a step forward.
-And I do mean a step!
+If this sounds like you, I hate to say it — but you WILL stay stuck if you don’t take a step forward.
+And I do mean ONE step!
 You can’t figure it all out during your commute or your morning shower.
-But maybe this weekend you can take a course, research some career discovery tools, or identify an industry you’ve been curious about.
-And maybe next weekend, you can talk to someone who went through a career pivot and see what they did.
+But this weekend, could you take a course, research some career discovery tools, or identify an industry you’ve been curious about?
+And next weekend, could you talk to someone who went through a career pivot and learn about their experience?

 Career discovery coaching can be an excellent tool for taking that next step toward a new career.
 Coaches may have career transition coaching programs available, designed to take you from “IDK” to an exit plan.
-They can also help you get to the root of your dissatisfaction — so you know what to look for and can avoid those same scenarios in a new career.
+They can also help clients identify the root of their dissatisfaction — so you know what to look for and can avoid those same scenarios in a new career.

 A green heron taking a cautious step over a leaf in shallow water